Luc Besson: Cinéma du look

+Popular success

+Many of Besson's films have achieved popular, if not always critical, success.
+Reviews were mixed for Le Grand Bleu (The Big Blue).
+Kevin Thomas of the Los Angeles Times wrote that the movie was "too long and initially awkward but is clearly the work of a visionary."

 "When the film had its premiere on opening night at the 1988 Cannes Film Festival, it was mercilessly drubbed, but no matter; it was a smash," observed the International Herald Tribune in a 2007 profile of Besson.
 "Embraced by young people who kept returning to see it again, the movie sold 10 million tickets and quickly became what the French call a 'film générationnel,' a defining moment in the culture."

+Besson's La Femme Nikita (1990) is one of his earliest action films, and Besson went on to write and produce numerous films in this genre, including the Taxi series (1998–2007), the Transporter series (2002–2008), and the Jet Li films Kiss of the Dragon and Unleashed.
+He also worked on Lockout (2012).

-Besson created the Arthur series, which comprises Arthur and the Minimoys, Arthur and the Forbidden City, Arthur and the Vengeance of Maltazard and Arthur and the War of the Two Worlds.
-He directed Arthur and the Invisibles, an adaptation of the first two books of the collection.
-A film with live action and animation, it was released in the UK and the US.
+From 2002 to 2005 Besson created the hugely successful Arthur series of children's fantasy novels, which comprises Arthur and the Minimoys, Arthur and the Forbidden City, Arthur and the Vengeance of Maltazard and Arthur and the War of the Two Worlds.
+He directed Arthur and the Invisibles (2006), a feature film adaptation of the first two books of the collection, starring Madonna and Robert DeNiro.
+Combining live action and animation, it was released in the UK and the US, as well as in France.

+His English-language films Taken, Taken 2, and Taken 3 have been major successes; Taken 2 became the largest-grossing export French film.
+Besson produced the promotional movie for the Paris 2012 Olympic bid.